KraXen72/glide/README.md

 2. In Firefox open `Settings` > `Extension & Themes`.
 3. Click on the settings icon at the top and choose "Install Add-on from file..." and choose the .zip file.
 4. Firefox will warn you that the extension is unsafe (due to it being unverified), but it is safe to use.

+> [!NOTE]
+> Firefox has gone out of their way to make setting a local html file as a new tab page as hard as possible
+> - Unsigned extensions are not supported, and even if signed, you'd have to re-package & sign it a lot if you change the images folder
+> - Since version 41 or something, they removed `browser.newtab.url` from `about:config`, which was an easy way to set a custom new tab
+> - Extensions like [New Tab Override](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/) are still crippled by the fact that firefox doesen't allow `file://` (local files) url's to be set as a new tab - you'd have to host the extension online (won't work without internet connection), or run a local server, which is *absolutely ridiculous*

 ### custom images
 if you want a custom image, put it in the ``img`` folder.